uggedal/uggedal.com/pages/journal/phantomjs-default-background-color.md

 date: 2012-12-19
 title: Default background color in PhantomJS screenshots

-By default PhantomJS phantomjs will rasterize pages with a transparent background if the page does not set a background color on its `<body>`.
+By default PhantomJS will rasterize pages with a transparent background if the page does not set a background color on its `<body>`.
 The official [PhantomJS FAQ][faq] offers this solution: